By Callan Lawrence, business and corporate journalist

 “There are some players in Australia that are already presenting easier, simpler, ways of distributing insurance products or taking out cover.
 We’ve got examples from overseas, like Lemonade, that are all app based and allow people to take out traditional covers, but also covers that insure something for a very short, limited amount of time.”

-Apps making insurance simpler and easier
+Apps making insurance easier

 “You don’t need to be a major global player to develop apps that make it easy for customers and brokers to take out insurance,” Tony said.